TurnWheel/TWCMS/README.md

 Basic Usage
 -------------

-Start by editing settings in config.inc.php
+Start by editing settings in *config.inc.php*

 All pages are setup as clean URLs in the content directory.
 To create a new page, you simply create a file with the url you want.

-For example, URL /about/ simply looks for file /content/about.html.
+For example, the URL /about/ simply looks for the file */content/about.html*.
-Content files can also be dynamic, using the name about.inc.php.
+Content files can also be dynamic, using the name *about.inc.php*.
 These two file types, HTML and PHP, have different formats which are explained below.
+The HTML file type is given preference over PHP, if both types are present.

-_URL Structure_: There are important characters in the TWCMS file structure.
-If your page has a space in it, like "About Us", the corresponding url would be about-us (about-us.html).
-However, if you wish to create a subpage such as /about/history/, the file would be about_history.html.
+**URL Structure**: There are important characters in the TWCMS file structure.
+If your page has a space in it, like "About Us", the corresponding url would be about-us (*about-us.html*).
+However, if you wish to create a subpage such as /about/history/, the file would be *about_history.html*.
 Underscores are used for subpages only.
 The number of subpage "levels" is unlimited.
 These subpage levels are automatically added to breadcrumbs.

 Additional URL symbols include ".", and "~", which don't affect the file structure, but do effect breadcrumb title translations.
-See lib/processing:p_url2name for more.
+See *lib/processing.inc.php*:p_url2name for more.

-_HTML Format_: Only used for simple static pages.
+**HTML Format**: Only used for simple static pages.
 The format is extremely simple; the first line of the file becomes the Header and Page Title in the template, the rest of the file becomes the content.
-*IMPORTANT:* All HTML on the first line is stripped from Header/Title.
+**IMPORTANT:** All HTML on the first line is stripped from Header/Title.

 Sample HTML Format:
 ```html